11tishtosh/cropsense-ai/README.md

 # cropsense-ai
-Agrotech-Predicting smarter harvests using data, sensors, and AI.
+Agrotech-Predicting smarter harvests using data about crop yield.